 However, patients will exhibit improved tissue compactness about a month after the first treatment.
-The Snore Stop laser snoring solution produces incredible results that last for up to a year or more.
+Our laser snoring solution produces incredible results that last for up to a year or more.
 The expected results will vary depending on the cause and severity of the snoring or sleep apnea.

 - POSITIONAL THERAPY

 In many cases, snoring intensity increases when you sleep on your back.
 If this is your position of choice, you should consider sleeping on your side.
 Positional therapy is essential methods employed to ensure you sleep on your side instead of your back.
 There are numerous ways and devices to assist with positional treatment, and they work differently.